Gravel (comics): Film

 A movie adaptation was planned by Legendary Pictures, with Rick Alexander penciled in as producer and Warren Ellis writing the first draft as well as being executive producer.
-Mike Wolfer was interviewed at NY Comic Con in 2010 and said his preferred actor would be Daniel Craig.
+Mike Wolfer was interviewed at New York Comic Con in 2010 and said his preferred actor would be Daniel Craig.
 Tim Miller was considered to direct the film while Oliver Butcher and Stephen Cornwell had been brought in to work on the script.
 As of June 2015, no further development on the film has been announced.